Welcome to the Georgia Forestry Commission

 - The 2014 Tax Tips for Forest Landowners now available

 - Tax laws on timber transactions contain very specialized information that is not commonly known.
 This knowledge is critical to timber owners in regards to the cost of owning and managing timber, forest stewardship and compliance with tax laws.
 This bulletin reviews the major federal income tax laws to help forest owners in filing their 2014 income tax returns.

 - New Law Strengthens Timber Sale Regulations (click for details)

 - A new law strengthening timber sale regulations and increasing protection for forest landowners went into effect on July 1st.
-House Bill 790 brings change to many parts of the timber sale process, including scale tickets, civil damages for unauthorized timber harvesting, unintended harvest protection for landowners, statute of limitations for damages, and the authority of GFC law enforcement officers to enforce all laws relating to the protection, security, conservation or sale of timber transactions.
+House Bill 790 brings change to many parts of the timber sale process and the authority of GFC law enforcement officers to enforce all laws relating to the protection, security, conservation or sale of timber transactions.